-This article has been written by Subodh Asthana, a second-year student of Hidayatullah National Law University.
+This article has been written by Subodh Asthana, from Hidayatullah National Law University, and Jigyasa Fonia, from National Law University, Odisha.
 The author has discussed the doctrine of promissory estoppel.

 Promissory Estoppel: Explained